 Rutgers is open and operating.
-The fall semester combines a majority of remotely delivered instruction with a limited number of in-person classes.
-Take precautions and use the My Campus Pass app before coming to campus.
+The spring semester will combine a majority of remotely delivered instruction with a limited number of in-person classes until further notice.
+Use the My Campus Pass app before coming to campus and remember the three Ws: Watch Your Distance, Wash Your Hands, Wear Your Face Covering.

 Mastering the Glass Armonica Opens Doors for Rutgers Music Student